-My question: will the fleas reproduce in my appliances, such as my computer?
+My question: Will the fleas reproduce in my appliances, such as my computer?
 I kept the boxes the computer came in, was that a poor choice?

 2. My second apartment was located behind an untreated pond.
 Orkin said I had drain flies.
 To my understanding, correct me if I'm wrong, drain flies don't bite?
 Ever since I've moved into my third apartment, I still itch (not as bad as before).
 I find these small, black, fuzzy things (look like black specs) when I wash off in the shower.
 They irritate my skin when they bite.
 Could the fleas have followed me?

-Yes, the fleas could have "followed you" (in a sense, they would have been in some of your belongings).
+1. Yes, the fleas could have "followed you" (in a sense, they would have been in some of your belongings).

-Pet: Wash or discard all of their bedding.
-Also, purchase any of the flea control products available for sale and apply to them.
+If you have pets, first treat them.
+Wash or discard all of their bedding.
+Also, purchase any of the flea control products available for sale and apply them.

-House: Vacuum, vacuum and vacuum.
+Next, vacuum!
 This pulls eggs and fleas in other stages of their life cycle from the carpet and will help once treatment is applied.
 Even after done, continue to vacuum the carpet regularly.

 2. No, drain flies do not bite.
 Get more information on controlling drain flies.